cawka/cs118-spring2016/project-1.md

 **<font color='red'>The project webpage is not ready yet.
 More details will be added later.</font>**

-# Overview
+# Project 1: Simple HTTP Client and Server

-In this project, you will learn the basic of HTTP protocol and socket programming through developing a simple Web server and crawler.
+In this project, you will learn socket programming and the basic of HTTP protocol through developing a simple Web server and client.

 All implementations should be written in C++ using [BSD sockets](http://en.wikipedia.org/wiki/Berkeley_sockets).
-No high-level network-layer abstractions (like Boost.Asio or similar) are allowed in this project.
+<span class="alert-warning">No high-level network-layer abstractions (like Boost.Asio or similar) are allowed in this project.</span>
-You are allowed to use some high-level abstractions for parts that are not directly related to networking, such as string parsing, multi-threading.
+You are allowed to use some high-level abstractions, including C++11 extensions, for parts that are not directly related to networking, such as string parsing, multi-threading.
 We will also accept implementations written in C, however use of C++ is preferred.

-# Task Description
+## Task Description

-The project contains two parts: a Web server and a Web crawler.
+The project contains two parts: a Web server and a Web client.
-The Web server accepts an HTTP request, parses the request, looks up the requested file in local file system.
+The Web server accepts an HTTP request, parses the request, and looks up the requested file in the local file system.
-If the file exists, the server creates an HTTP response with the requested file as the content, otherwise the server creates an HTTP response with the corresponding error code.
+If the file exists, the server returns the content of the file as part of HTTP response, otherwise returning HTTP response with the corresponding error code.
-The response will be sent back to the requester through the same channel where the request is received from.

-The Web crawler, after retrieving the response from the Web server, save the retrieved file in local file system.
+After retrieving the response from the Web server, the client saves the retrieved file in the local file system.
-Moreover, the crawler will also inspect the retrieved file to see if there is any other file to crawl (you can assume all the responses will be [HTML](http://www.w3schools.com/html/default.asp) files).
-If there is a file that the crawler has not fetched before, the crawler will continue the fetching until there is no new file to fetch.

-The basic part of this project only requires you to implement HTTP 1.0.
+The basic part of this project only requires you to implement HTTP 1.0: the client and server will talk to each other through **non-persistent** connections.
-That is, the crawler and server talk to each other through **non-persistent** connections (however, you can get bonus points if your crawler and server can support HTTP 1.1, see details in [Grading](#http1.1)).
+If you client and/or server supports HTTP 1.1, you will get bonus points, see details in [Grading](#http1.1)).

+## How to approach the project

-You may want to approach the project in three steps: **HTTP message abstraction**, **Web crawler**, **Web server**.
+You may want to approach the project in three stages:

+1. Implementing **HTTP message abstraction**
+2. Implementing **Web client** module
+3. Implementing **Web server** module.

-## HTTP message abstraction
+### HTTP message abstraction

-As the first step, you need to implement several helper classes that can help you to construct/parse an HTTP message (request/response).
+As the first step, you need to implement several helper classes that can help you to parse and construct an HTTP message, which can be either HTTP request or HTTP response.
-For example, you may want to implement an `HTTPRequest` class that can help you to customize the HTTP request header and encode the HTTP request into a string of bytes of the wire format.
-Some high level pseudo code would look like:
+For example, you may want to implement an `HttpRequest` class that can help you to customize the HTTP request header and encode the HTTP request into a string of bytes of the wire format.
+Some high-level pseudo code would look like:

-    HTTPRequest request;
+    HttpRequest request;
     request.setUrl(...);
     request.setMethod(...);
     vector<uint8_t> wire = request.endcode();

-Note that, you only needs to implement HTTP `GET` request in this project.
+Note that you only needs to implement HTTP `GET` request in this project.

-For parsing, you may also want to implement an `HTTPRequest` constructor method that creates an `HTTPRequest` object from the wire encoded request.
+You may also want to implement an `HttpRequest` constructor method that creates an `HttpRequest` object from the wire encoded request.

-    HTTPRequest request(wire);
+    HttpRequest request(wire);

-Similarly, you may also want to implement an `HTTPResponse` class that can facilitate processing HTTP responses.
+Similarly, you may also want to implement an `HttpResponse` class that can facilitate processing HTTP responses.

-## Web server
+### Web server

 After finishing HTTP abstraction, you can start building your Web server.
-The eventual output is a binary `web-server`, which accepts three arguments: the hostname of the Web site, the port number, and the local file directory.
+The eventual output is a binary `web-server`, which must accept three command-line arguments: hostname of the Web site, a port number, and a directory name.

     $ web-server [hostname] [port] [file-dir]

-For example, the command below will starts the Web server with host name `localhost` listening port `1234` and serving files under the directory `/tmp`.
+For example, the command below should start the Web server with host name `localhost` listening on port `4000` and serving files from the directory `/tmp`.

-    $ web-server localhost 1234 /tmp
+    $ ./web-server localhost 4000 /tmp

-The default arguments for `web-server` is `localhost`, `4000`, and `.` (current working directory).
+The default arguments for `web-server` must be `localhost`, `4000`, and `.` (current working directory).

 The Web server needs to convert the hostname to an IP address and opens a listening socket on the IP address and the specified port number.
 Through the listening socket, the Web server accepts the connection requests from clients and establishes connections to the clients.